Tower in Japan with Mt. Fuji in the background

 NATURAL DISASTERS

 The Japanese islands are volcanic.
 There are more than 175 volcanoes in Japan, and more than half of them are active.
-The odds are slim of a volcano erupting while you’re visiting the country, but be aware that it can happen.
+The odds are slim of a volcano erupting while you’re visiting the country, but it can happen.

 Along with the volcanoes come two related natural disasters: tsunamis and earthquakes.
-A combination of those caused the Fukushima disaster.
+A combination of these caused the Fukushima disaster.

 You can’t plan around earthquakes and volcanic eruptions, though it’s always a good idea to do a quick internet search before you leave.